ArtemD/flask-demo-2021/README.md

 ## Installation

 Make sure you have Python 3.X installed as well as pipenv.
+Make sure to create .env file in your project directory (check .env_example for example content).

 ```bash
   pipenv install